 Katriona Beales is an internationally exhibited artist who makes digital artefacts, objects, moving image and installation.
 Her work responds to the social implications of new technologies; in particular mental health and digital culture - the experience of slipping between offine and online worlds, online behavioural addictions, the technological sublime and notions of a Digital Baroque.
 Katriona’s interdisciplinary project ‘Are We All Addicts Now?’ was supported by The Wellcome Trust and Arts Council England and was shown at Furtherfield, London in 2017.
 Recent work includes new commissions at the V&A and Science Gallery London (2018); a participatory green screen installation 'As we are but not as you know us' at Autograph (2020) and a new commission for Disrupt & Reflect, online at IMPAKT, Netherlands (2020-21) .
 Katriona received an MA from Chelsea College of Arts supported by a Stanley Picker Award and has an artist profile on Rhizome.org.

-Katriona is also one of three original founding members of Artists' Union England and a Trustee of AUE Solidarity Fund.
+Katriona is also one of three original founding members of Artists' Union England and during the pandemic set up with other AUE members the union Solidarity Fund.

 • Selected for London Creative Network, SPACE

 • Arts Council England Emergency Funding

 • Selected for the Worlds Amongst Us Retreat, Wysing Arts Centre